bgamari/ghc-wiki-import/type-functions-status.md

 Todo (high-level):

-1. Desugar indexed data types.
-1. Extend interface files.
+1. Extend interface files to include euqality axioms:

   - How do we exactly want to represent type equations in interface files?

     - SPJ pointed out that instances are maintained in `InstEnv.InstEnv` with different values for the home packages and others.
-The definitions of ATs may have to be maintained in a similar way, as they are also incrementally collected during compiling a program.
+Type instances may have to be maintained in a similar way, as they are also incrementally collected during compiling a program.
+(We probably include them in the same structure, as they will also be of type `InstInfo`.)
     - `IfaceInst` contains the instance declaration information for interfaces.
   - Export and import lists: The name lists that may appear at class imports and exports can now also contain type names, which is tricky as data type names can carry a list of data constructors.

 1. Desugar type functions and equality constraints.